Component Communication

 Best Practices

 • Send only what's needed.
-Avoid passing entire component state through either mechanism.
+Avoid passing entire component state through a message.
 Narrow payloads make contracts easier to understand and debug.

 • Broadcast sparingly. broadcastMessage hits every component.
 If only two or three components care, target them directly.